LawandSpace/Law-Space-Website/_posts/2024-02-16-protecting-a-sacred-river.md

 ## Acknowledgements

 This is an adapted essay from an [op-ed publication](https://www.elciudadano.com/chile/donde-esta-la-cancha/08/31/) that I previously published in Chilean national and regional newspapers that was edited by journalist Mane Ossandón.
 The op-ed was published with the permission of the traditional organization Aylla Rewe Kintuantü.
+Another article about this case and its implications for energy justice is currently under review; thanks to our transnational group of authors who have informed my thinking on the case.

 ## For Further Reading